Spiking Neural Network classifying MNIST data

 SpikeVσ(V)\frac{\partial \text{Spike}}{\partial V} \approx \sigma'(V)

 This allows gradient flow while preserving the discrete spiking behavior in the forward pass.
-As shown in the code implementation, we recalculate the surrogate gradients during the backward pass (using the lif_step function to get the grad_output and grad_hidden values).

 Implementation of BPTT